-Applications are available in the Financial Aid office.
+Applications are available on the Helms College web site and in the Financial Aid office at each campus.
 Completed scholarship applications are due in the Financial Aid office 2 weeks before the start of the quarter.

 Scholarship decisions will be communicated to applicants through their Financial Aid Advisor.